 State Capitol to host Pride of Dakota Day

 “Pride of Dakota companies will be selling and sampling unique products such as gourmet foods, art, books, jewelry, clothing, home decor and much more,” said Agriculture Commissioner Doug Goehring.
-“It's an opportunity for Capitol visitors and state employees alike to shop for high quality Pride of Dakota products and to meet the people who make them.”
+“It’s an opportunity for Capitol visitors and state employees alike to shop for unique Pride of Dakota products and to meet the people who make them.”

 The event runs from 9 a.m. to 4 p.m. in the Capitol’s Memorial Hall and Legislative Hall on the first floor.

 Goehring also encouraged Capitol visitors and employees to take in lunch at the Capitol Café, featuring North Dakota commodities and products made by Pride of Dakota companies including Baker Boy Baking Company and Dean Foods.